Platt Park, Denver: A Walkable South-Side Neighborhood

-Platt Park sits just south of Wash Park with a walkable retail strip, mid-century bungalows, and a quieter pace.
-Here's what buyers should know before they look.
+Platt Park sits just south of Wash Park with tree-lined streets, a walkable Pearl Street corridor, and mid-century bungalows.
+Here's what buyers need to know.

 Platt Park at a Glance

-The median single-family list price in Platt Park is $849,000, with the 75th percentile at $1,150,000 [3].
-That puts it above the Denver metro detached median of $825,000 [4] — a modest premium that reflects the walkability and retail-corridor access.
-Homes are moving at a median of 33 days on market [3], faster than the Denver metro detached segment's 40-day pace [4] and well below the MSA-wide all-property-type median of 48 days [5].
-Well-priced homes here move quickly; the listings that sit are priced off current comps.
+The median single-family list price in Platt Park is $849,000, with the 75th percentile at $1,150,000 [2].
+That puts Platt Park above the Denver metro detached median of $825,000 [3] — a premium that reflects the Pearl Street walkability and the neighborhood's proximity to Wash Park.
+Homes are moving at a median of 36 days on market [2], matching the broader Denver detached segment's pace and signaling steady demand without the frenzy of tighter markets.

 Living in Platt Park